awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 **Note**
 Parameters are only available in the AWS Region where they were created\.

 The following procedure walks you through the process of creating a parameter in the Parameter Store console\.
-You can create `String`, `StringList` parameter types from the console\.
+You can create `String`, `StringList`, and `SecureString` parameter types from the console\.

 **To create a parameter**